Coronavirus: People in close contact with Belfast patient identified

 People who were in close contact with a woman who flew from northern Italy to Dublin and then travelled on to Northern Ireland before testing positive for coronavirus have been identified.

-At a media briefing in Dublin on Friday, John Cuddihy, director of the Health Protection Surveillance Centre, said those people who came into contact with the patient on a plane and on public transport had been contacted and people who have not been contacted have no need to be concerned.
+At a media briefing in Dublin on Friday, John Cuddihy, director of the Health Protection Surveillance Centre, said those people who came into contact had been contacted and those ewho have not been contacted have no need to be concerned.

+Mr Cuddihy said people who were in “close contact” with the individual have been advised by health officials to self-isolate and will receive “active-daily monitoring” by community health doctors.

+“If they develop symptoms, then that’s picked up very early and appropriate measures are then taken which means testing,” he added.

-Northern Ireland’s chief medical officer Dr Michael McBride would not confirm some reports yesterday that the patient travelled by public transport from Dublin to Northern Ireland.
+Northern Ireland’s chief medical officer, Dr Michael McBride, would not confirm some reports yesterday the patient travelled by public transport from Dublin to Northern Ireland.

-However, the Enterprise train which services the Dublin to Belfast route was sanitised overnight as a “precautionary measure”.
+However, the Enterprise train that services the Dublin-to-Belfast route was sanitised overnight as a “precautionary measure”.

-He said the company was “working internally on contingencies in the event of cases of Covid-19 in Ireland or on our services and in our workplaces” and said it would “engage and be guided by the relevant health and other government agencies – including the NTA and other transport operators - to inform decisions while the Covid-19 issue continues.”
+He said the company was “working internally on contingencies in the event of cases of Covid-19 in Ireland or on our services and in our workplaces”.
+Iarnród Éireann would “engage and be guided by the relevant health and other government agencies – including the NTA and other transport operators - to inform decisions while the Covid-19 issue continues.”

 Mr Kenny encouraged customers and staff to “also follow the guidance of the HSE at all times”.